Suemin-Lee/MI_Unet/README.md

 * `SaveActivation_nuceli.ipynb` trains the data on 'stage1_train' folder and saves (in a data directory) activations when run on test set('stage1_test') inputs (as well as weight norms, &c.) for each epoch.

 * `Unet_nuceli_ComputeMI_coarsening.ipynb` loads the data files, computes MI values using spatial coarsening methods.
-It plots Information planes and U-shaped information planes from the data created using 'SaveActivation_nuceli.ipynb'.
+It plots Information planes and U-shaped information planes from the data created using  `SaveActivation_nuceli.ipynb`.

 * `Unet_nuceli_ComputeMI_k_mean_clustering.ipynb` loads the data files, computes MI values using spatial coarsening methods.
 It plots Information planes and U-shaped information planes from the data created using `SaveActivation_nuceli.ipynb`.

 ***********Quick method for running the code***********